opendr-eu/opendr/docs/reference/nanodet.md

 Inside this folder, the model is saved as *"nanodet_{model_name}.pth"* for Jit models or *"nanodet_{model_name}.onnx"* for ONNX and a metadata file *"nanodet_{model_name}.json"*.

 Note: In Onnx optimization, the output model executes the original model's feed forward.
-The user must create his or her own pre- and post-processes in order to use the Onnx model in the C API.
+The user must create his or her own pre and post-processes in order to use the Onnx model in the C API.
-On the other side, in Jit optimization the output model does the feed forward and post-processing.
+In Jit optimization the output model does the feed forward and post-processing.
 For C API it is recommended the Jit optimization and the example that is provided in our [c_api](../../projects/c_api/samples/nanodet/nanodet_jit_demo.c)

 Parameters: